marcelm/cutadapt/doc/installation.rst

     sudo python3 -m pip install --upgrade cutadapt

 If the above does not work for you, then you can try to install Cutadapt into a virtual environment.
-This may lead to fewer conflicts with system-installed packages::
+This leads to fewer conflicts with system-installed packages::

     sudo python3 -m venv /usr/local/cutadapt